Luming-L/CEG/README.md

 # Introduction

 # Requirements
- 1. Python 3
+ - Python 3
- 2. Bio
+ - Bio
- 3. sys
+ - sys
 # Input
-Several MSA(Multiple sequence alignments) files of orthogroups/genes, check OG0000296ID_aligned and OG0000298ID_aligned in
+ - Several MSA(Multiple sequence alignments) files of orthogroups/genes, check OG0000296ID_aligned and OG0000298ID_aligned in testFiles/Input as an example.
+- a file stores names of all MSA files, check

 # Output

 # Command